gorgeous-george/smart_tracker/development_log.md

 ```

 That's it, Docker is successfully installed on Ubuntu!
-It is useful to follow the post-installation steps
+It is useful to follow the post-installation steps (sudo privs, etc)
 https://docs.docker.com/engine/install/linux-postinstall/

 ***